ComunidadBioInfo/cdsbsource/content/es/authors/josschavezf/_index.md

   "Bioinformática",
   "Programación en R",
   "Bioconductor",
-  "Genética"
+  "Transcriptómica espacial"
 ]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups = ["Junta Directiva", "Instructores 2020", "Exalumnos Desarrolladores de Bioconductor", "Instructores 2021"]
+user_groups = ["Junta Directiva", "Instructores 2020", "Exalumnos Desarrolladores de Bioconductor", "Instructores 2021", "Instructores 2022"]

 # List qualifications (such as academic degrees)